archonology/Node-Readme-Maker/README.md

 #### [License Info](https://github.com/archonology/Pro-Readme-Generator/blob/main/README.md#license-info)

 ## Description
-dog
+it's a real new project for sure.

 ## Installation
-h
+you just pop it in the cd rom drive

 ## Usage Info
-j
+press play on the cassette deck

 ## Contribution Guidelines
-k
+you can use a sharpie on the the tape.

 ## Test Instructions
-s
+don't lose it, it is a bootleg, limited release.

 ## Questions
-add github account fd, b, and GitHub link [fd](https://github.com/fd)  to this section.
+add github account archonology, reed.meher@gmail.com, and GitHub link [archonology](https://github.com/archonology)  to this section.
 Instructions on how to reach user with additional questions.

 ### License Info
-This project is covered under Creative Commons Zero v1.0 Universal.
-[Learn more about Creative Commons Zero v1.0 Universal here.](https://creativecommons.org/publicdomain/zero/1.0/).
+This project is covered under Eclipse Public License 2.0.
+Learn more about [Eclipse Public License 2.0](https://www.eclipse.org/legal/epl-2.0/)